adambonneruk/uuid-generator/README.md

 # uuid-generator (in Python)
-CLI-based Version 4 UUID Generator.
+CLI-based UUID Generator (Supporting v0, v1 and v4).
+The code will generate 1 UUID by default or more if specified.
 Written in Python using Python 3.8.5.
 Executable created with pyinstaller 4.0

 ## Background
 Sometimes you just need a nice random number for some purpose, what better than a UUID!
 I first worked on this problem back in May 2016.
 I need a random number generator and started learning about UUIDs.
 This tool started as a way to automatically generate 20 v4 UUIDs (the only random one not engineered to a set of hardware etc.) and has now been updated and released to demonstrate my Python skills; such as using modules, arguments, for loops, function parameter defaulting (as opposed to overloading) and regex.